chart21/Verification-of-Outsourced-Object-Detection/README.md

    https://github.com/theAIGuysCode/yolov4-custom-functions - To run Yolov4 with tensorflow and get formatted outputs

-   https://github.com/redlogo/RPi-Stream - To setup a Raspberry Pi image stream and use a Coral Edge Accelerator for inferencing
+   https://github.com/redlogo/RPi-Stream - To setup a Raspberry Pi image stream and use a Coral USB Accelerator for inference